Mitch White (baseball)

-Mitchell Harrison White (born December 28, 1994) is an American professional baseball pitcher for the Toronto Blue Jays of Major League Baseball (MLB).
-He previously played in MLB for the Los Angeles Dodgers.
+Mitchell Harrison White (born December 28, 1994) is an American professional baseball pitcher for the SSG Landers of the KBO League.
+He has previously played in Major League Baseball (MLB) for the Los Angeles Dodgers, Toronto Blue Jays, San Francisco Giants, and Milwaukee Brewers.

 Amateur career

 White attended Bellarmine College Preparatory in San Jose, California and played college baseball at Santa Clara University.
 He missed his freshman season in 2014 after undergoing Tommy John surgery.
 He returned in 2015 as a relief pitcher and in 2016 became a starter.
 After his sophomore season, he was selected by the Los Angeles Dodgers in the second round of the 2016 Major League Baseball Draft.

 Professional career

 Los Angeles Dodgers

 White made his professional debut with the Arizona League Dodgers.
-After two starts he was promoted to the Great Lakes Loons and ended the season with the Rancho Cucamonga Quakes.
+After two starts, he was promoted to the Great Lakes Loons and ended the season with the Rancho Cucamonga Quakes.
 He did not allow an earned run in 22 innings over 11 games (six starts) for the three teams in 2016.
 In 2017, he made 19 starts across three levels, with nine for the Quakes, seven for the Tulsa Drillers and three rehab appearances for the Arizona Dodgers.
 He posted a combined 3–2 record with a 2.93 ERA and 88 strikeouts in 73.2 total innings pitched between the three teams.
 White spent 2018 with the Tulsa Drillers, going 6-7 with a 4.53 ERA in 22 starts.

 White returned to Tulsa to begin 2019 but was promoted to the Triple-A Oklahoma City Dodgers after seven starts.
 Overall he made 13 starts (and three relief appearances) with a 4–6 record and 5.09 ERA.
 He was added to the 40-man roster after the season.
 He was called up to the Majors for the first time on August 1, 2020 but was optioned back to the minors the following day without appearing in a game.

 White made his major league debut on August 28, 2020 against the Texas Rangers, pitching one scoreless inning and recording his first MLB strikeout against Shin-Soo Choo.
 On September 18, 2020, he pitched two scoreless innings out of relief and recorded his first career major league victory against the Colorado Rockies.
 He only pitched in two games during the 2020 season, working three innings, walking one, allowing one hit and striking out two.